UBC-Geography/computing-resources/python/README.md

 ---
 output-file: index.html
 title: Python
+# change to date to last-modified after next modification
+date: 2025-01-16
 ---

 Python is one of the most popular programming languages in the world.
 Its low